Does Public Storage (PSA) Pay a Dividend? (2026)

 Yes.
 Public Storage pays a quarterly dividend of $3.00 per share, totaling $12.00 per share annually, which equates to approximately a 4.5% yield at recent prices.
 The dividend has grown at an average rate of roughly 15% over the past three years.
 However, PSA's GAAP payout ratio is currently above 100% of net income, which is common for REITs due to large depreciation charges; Core FFO coverage is the more relevant sustainability measure.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with PSA's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with PSA's investor relations page or your broker before acting on them.